sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - getting-started.md

 Use this tutorial if you want a guided tour of SenseML concepts and the Sensible app.
 Or see the following links:

 - SenseML is for advanced config authoring.
 For a simpler authoring experience, use Sensible Instruct.
 For more information about SenseML versus Sensible Instruct, see [Choosing extraction strategy](doc:author).
-For authoring in Sensible Instruct, see [Get started with AI-powered extraction](doc:getting-started-ai).
+For authoring in Sensible Instruct, see [Getting started with AI-powered extraction](doc:getting-started-ai).

 - If you instead want to explore without much explanation, then [sign up](https://app.sensible.so/register) for an account and check out our interactive in-app tutorials.
 For links to the tutorials, see [Developer resources](doc:developer).
 - If you want a quick "hello world" API response, see the [quickstart](doc:quickstart).